 If you are looking for a safe place for the elderly, Somerset Court is your one-stop solution.
 We focus on ensuring that our residents have a healthy and comfortable stay.
-Our inclusive prices and state-of-the-art facilities make us different from other assisted living facilities in SW Minot, North Dakota.
+Our inclusive prices and state-of-the-art facilities make us different from other assisted living facilities in Minot, North Dakota.

 We have a movie theater, club lounge, game room, and community social areas.
 We give our residents the best care possible.
-If you want to know more about our facility or would like to schedule a tour, you can call us at 701-838-4500.
+If you want to know more about our assisted living facility services or would like to schedule a tour, you can call us at 701-838-4500.
 You can also fill our online contact form to get in touch.